lwsjs/local-web-server/README.md

 * Build any flavour of web application (static site, dynamic site with client or server-rendered content, Single Page App, Progessive Web App, Angular or React app etc.)
 * Prototype any CORS-enabled back-end service (e.g. RESTful HTTP API or Microservice using websockets, Server Sent Events etc.)
 * Monitor activity, analyse performance, experiment with caching strategies etc.
+* Build your own, personalised CLI web server tool

 Features:

 * Modular, extensible and easy to personalise.
-Create, share and consume the plugins which match your requirements.
+Create, share and consume only plugins which match your requirements.
 * Powerful, extensible command-line interface (add your own commands and options)
 * HTTP, HTTPS and experimental HTTP2 support
 * URL Rewriting to local or remote destinations